-And thus was born his concept of misappropriation straight out of his imagination, creating meticulously sculpted and engraved copper wall jewellery, along with their etchings.
+And thus was born his concept of misappropriation straight out of his imagination, creating meticulously sculpted and engraved copper wall jewelry, along with their etchings.

 The fly, a symbol of both life and death with references to still life paintings of the 18th century, became his signature.
 His work won a prestigious Gravix award in 2015 and was featured in the book “Encore!
 The New Artisans” published by Thames & Hudson the same year.

-At the same time, Michaël Cailloux also pursues his passion for textile arts using early drawings made for his etchings to create new limited edition items: scarves, wallpapers and stationary art.
+At the same time, Michaël Cailloux also pursues his passion for textile arts using early drawings made for his etchings to create new limited edition items: scarves, wall Decors and stationery art.
 He is also the co-author of the reference book “Textile Design” published in 2013 by Editions Eyrolles.

-More recently, Michaël Cailloux is doing more and more collaborations and creates made to measure collections.
-For instance, he decorated the Madeleine Gallery with his wallpaper for the Lucas Carton restaurant (Paris, 8th arrondissement).
-In 2016, he was part of the very first Dior Home collection with an entirely hand drawn set of playing cards in homage to Christian Dior, with signed and numbered art notebooks.
+Michaël Cailloux is doing more and more collaborations and creates made to measure collections.
+For instance, he decorated the Madeleine Gallery with his wall Decors for the Lucas Carton restaurant (Paris, 8th arrondissement).
+In 2016, he was part of the very first “ Dior Home” collection with an entirely hand drawn set of playing cards in homage to Christian Dior, with signed and numbered art notebooks.

 In 2017, he stood out with the publishing of Merveilleuse Nature by Editions Thierry Magnier, a meticulously crafted book and a true work of art in its own right, recommended by the contemporary art magazine L’œil.
 He also partnered with Vis-à-Vis and The Invisible Collection to present his first printed and hand embroidered bed linen collection in London.